leegee/webapp-midi-feathered/README.md

     bun run dev

+### Dependencies Lock File

+GitHub Actions does not support a Bun lockfile, so an NPM lockfile is included.
+Ugh.

 ### To Do

 Touch a lamp above/below each range slider to toggle MIDI learn for that end of the range slider.